 The important thing about this approach to budgeting is the mentality change.
 Instead of focusing on what you can't have, you begin to focus on what you can do to get the things you want.
 For many people, doing this gives them the encouragement they need to start thinking about additional income streams.
 It's easier to convince somebody to eat better and workout when they know they have a beach vacation coming soon.

 Most people can't just up and get a new, higher-paying job or raise on-demand, but what they can do is think about ways to make their money work for them.
 Having a concrete goal in place (your needed monthly income) has been proven to light a fire under people's ass and push them toward attaining it.

 True financial freedom comes when your passive income exceeds your expenses.

 When you think of a "normal" budget, the focus is on what you can't have—similar to a diet.
-You can't spend on this; you can't eat this; you can't go there.
-This can be more be discouraging than getting left on read after sending a multi-paragraph text pouring your heart out, and a lot of people end up abandoning the budget or diet because it feels like a chore.
+You can't spend on this; you can't eat that; you can't go there.
+This can be more discouraging than getting left on read after sending a multi-paragraph text pouring your heart out, and many people end up abandoning the budget or diet because it feels like a chore.